John Crackett: Career

 Following graduation, he underwent postgraduate training with the Central Electricity Generating Board.
 He joined National Power following the privatisation of the UK electricity market in 1990.
 In 1995, he joined Ironbridge Power Station and was appointed Station Manager in 1997.
 In 2000, he was controller of TXU's power stations in the UK.
 He was managing director of Central Networks, which rebranded as E.ON UK in 2004.
 He served in a number of roles in E.ON UK.
-He was a member of the board with responsibility for Safety, Health, and Environment, Managing Director of Distribution, CEO and chairman.
+He was a member of the board with responsibility for safety, health, and environment, managing director of distribution, CEO and chairman.
 He retired in 2011.

 Since 1996, he has been a trustee of Marches Energy Agency.
 In July 2011, he was appointed a non-executive board member of the Office of Nuclear Regulation.

 Military service

 On 12 June 1980, Crackett was commissioned into the Territorial and Army Volunteer Reserve of the British Army as a second lieutenant.
 He was given the service number 511139.
 On 1 April 1983, he transferred from the Group B Unposted List to Group A of the Royal Corps of Signals, Territorial Army.
 He retained the rank of second lieutenant (on probation) with seniority from 12 June 1980.

 Crackett was promoted to colonel on 1 December 2002, and to brigadier on 17 August 2009.

 On 1 April 2013, Crackett was promoted to major general.
 This made him the most senior reservist of the British Armed Forces.
 Crackett was appointed to the Army Board in April 2016.
-He retired as a Major General in 2018 and took up an appointment of a Lieutenant Colonel in the Engineer and Logistic Staff Corps.
+He retired as a major general in 2018 and took up an appointment of a lieutenant colonel in the Engineer and Logistic Staff Corps.

+On 1 November 2011, he was appointed honorary colonel of the 37 Signal Regiment (Volunteers), and on 1 April 2024 he was appointed Honorary Colonel of the Royal Engineer Works Group Army Reserve.